rdgms/React-With-Flux-Boilerplate/readme.md

 This will perform an initial build and start a watcher process that will update build.js with any changes you wish to make.
 This watcher is based on [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify), and it transforms React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify).

-To run the app, spin up an HTTP server hit the index.html file.
+To run the app, spin up an HTTP server and hit the index.html file.

 ## Credit